microsoft/lage/docs/guide/config.md

 #### pipeline
 _type: [Pipeline](#Pipeline)_

+Defines the task pipeline.

+- Use a tasks's name with no prefix to denote a package-local dependency.
-Defines the task pipeline, prefix with "^" character to denote a topological dependency
+- Prefix with "^" character to denote a direct topological dependency.
+- Prefix with `^^` to denote a transitive topological dependency (This includes tasks from dependencies of dependencies).

 Example: